-The main objective of this paper is to perform the DC and AC performances of GaN/InGaN/GaN Double Gate High Electron Mobility Transistor (DG-HEMT) based on innovative materials III-V in particular III-N materials (Nitride Materials) by using SILVACO TCAD device simulator.
-First, we modelled the structure with optimized physical and geometrical parameters.
-Secondly, we investigated the DC and AC performances; the device offers a maximum drain current of 1.6 A/mm, a threshold voltage of -2.2 V, a maximum transconductance of 0.8 S mm-1, a Ion/Ioff ration of 1010, a Drain Induced Barrier Lowering (DIBL) of 37 mV/V, a Sub-threshold Swing (SS) of 75 mV/dec and a Gate-leakage of 1.10-12 A. In terms of AC performances, the device exhibits a cut-off frequency (Ft) of 990 GHz and a maximum oscillation frequency (Fmax) of 2 THz.
+The main objective of this paper is to investigate the DC and AC performances of GaN/InGaN/GaN Double Gate High Electron Mobility Transistor (DG-HEMT) based on innovative materials III-V in particular III-N materials (Nitride Materials) by using SILVACO TCAD device simulator.
+First, the structure was modelled with optimized physical and geometrical parameters.
+Secondly, the DC and AC performances were investigated.
+Findings indicate that the device offers a maximum drain current of 1.6 A/mm, a threshold voltage of -2.2 V, a maximum transconductance of 0.8 S mm-1, a Ion/Ioff ration of 1010, a Drain Induced Barrier Lowering (DIBL) of 37 mV/V, a Sub-threshold Swing (SS) of 75 mV/dec and a Gate-leakage of 1.10-12 A. In terms of AC performances, the device exhibits a cut-off frequency (Ft) of 990 GHz and a maximum oscillation frequency (Fmax) of 2 THz.
 Finally, a comparison study was carried out with a recent state of the art.

-Keywords:GaN, InGaN, AlGaN, DG-HEMT, DC performances, AC performances.
+Keywords: GaN, InGaN, AlGaN, DG-HEMT, DC Performances, AC Performances.

-1. Introduction:
+1. INTRODUCTION

-The III-V materials are promising and attractive compound semiconductors to develop high power with high frequency and very large scale integration circuits for next generation of RF applications such as high power amplifiers for space research, remote sensing, imaging systems and low noise wide bandwidth amplifiers design [1].
+The III-V materials are promising and an attractive compound semiconductors for the development of high power, high frequency and large scale integration circuits for next generation RF applications such as high power amplifiers for space research, remote sensing, imaging systems and low noise wide bandwidth amplifiers design [1].
 The high performances of recent electronic circuits are highly recommended for recent technology advances in digital and analog systems [2].
 A dramatic performance in terms of frequency has been achieved [3-4].
-In fact; III-V materials in particular III-N materials have a wide band gap energy and can potentially support a high breakdown voltage, also a high electron mobility serves to lead these components in the future to operate in high speed and low power computing [5].
+In fact; III-V materials in particular III-N materials have wide band gap energy and can potentially support a high breakdown voltage.
+In addition, high electron mobility serves to lead these components in the future to operate in high speed and low power computing [5].

-The high electron mobility transistor based on III-V materials is a suitable device for terahertz frequency range [6] and the scaling down of the device's dimensions in order to minimize the transit time of careers and enhancing electrostatic integrity in the channel [7-8].

-Scaling down the device's dimensions resulting an ultra short gate length; due to that, the device faces a severe undesirable effect such as short channel effect (SCE's) [8].
+The high electron mobility transistor based on III-V materials is a suitable device for terahertz frequency range [6] and the scaling down of the device's dimensions in order to minimize the transit time of carriers and enhancing electrostatic integrity in the channel [7-8].
+Scaling down the device's dimensions resulting in an ultra-short gate length; due to that, the device faces a severe undesirable effect such as short channel effect (SCE's) [8].
 This effect heavily affects the DC and AC performances [9].
 An appropriate parameter which is the aspect ratio needs to be maintained to minimize or suppress the short channel effect (SCE's) [10].
 The aspect ratio represents the ratio of gate length and the distance from the gate electrode to the channel in the vertical direction [11].